bkstar123/jquery-ajax-uploader/README.md

 # JQuery-Ajax-Uploader

-This lightweight JQuery plugin enables a basic Ajax file uploading feature on the frontend side.
+This lightweight JQuery plugin enables basic Ajax file uploading features (select, drag & drop) on the frontend side.
 It is supposed to work well with any Laravel backend.

 ## 1. Requirements

-You must load JQuery before using this plugin.
+This plugin does not support the old versions of Internet Explorer.

 You should make sure that the page html layout has the following ```<meta>``` tag:
 ```html